mirkods/docker-neo4j/README.md

 With the Dockerfile on repository you've a docker neo4j community edition image ready to go.

 ### Configuration
-1. clone the repo `git clone https://github.com/mirkods/docker-neo4j.git`
+1. Clone the repo `git clone https://github.com/mirkods/docker-neo4j.git`
-2. substitute in the Dockerfile the {{INSERT_HERE}} tag with your username and password to create secure access on neo4j
+2. Substitute in the Dockerfile the {{INSERT_HERE}} tag with your username and password to create secure access on neo4j

 ### Setup
 1. Build your Docker image